front-matter/bloggable/README.md

 # bloggable
-A Next.js application that powers the Front Matter blog, with a Ghost.org-powered backend editor, and a full-text search index via Typesense.
+A Next.js application that powers the Front Matter blog, with a Ghost.org-powered backend editor and a full-text search index via Typesense.

 ## License